 To filter the assignments in reWASD mapping list, and only see the mouse keys, you need to unclick the keyboard, controller, and commands icons near the reWASD mapping:

 Add other bindings, press Apply if you want to save the changes and make the config active, or just press Save

 Also, you can change the Virtual mouse settings in Virtual device settings.

-reWASD differentiates two types of mappings, Virtual and Gamepad mapping.
-These types of mappings do not go well together (except for Unmap option in Gamepad mapping, it works perfectly with anything else).
-It also depends on a game you want to use the configuration with, and to know what mapping scheme fits you best — please check out the article about Unmaps.
+reWASD differentiates two types of mappings, Virtual and Native mapping.
+These types of mappings do not go well together (except for Mute option in Native mapping, it works perfectly with anything else).
+It also depends on a game you want to use the configuration with, and to know what mapping scheme fits you best — please check out the article about Mute.